MohamedHamdy1984/booking-course-plugin/TIMEZONE_HANDLING.md

 ### 1. UTC Storage
 - **All times are stored in UTC in the database**
 - This ensures consistency and eliminates timezone-related data corruption
-- Both teacher availability and booking times follow this principle
+- Both provider availability and booking times follow this principle

 ### 2. Display Timezone Conversion
 - Times are converted from UTC to the appropriate display timezone when shown to users